2023 NICC Agenda

 Opening Cocktail Reception Sponsored by Lloyd's

-Our Lloyd’s Cocktail is taking place at the rooftop bar, Nacarat, inside the Fairmont Queen Elizabeth.
+Join us for the opening Lloyd’s Cocktail now taking place in the Drummond Ballroom at Le Centre Sheraton.
 We look forward to seeing you there!

 Wednesday, September 27